Omarzintan/bumblebee-ai/README.md

             return
 ```

-4) Now that you have created your feature file, open the `__init__.py` file in the /features folder and add the name of your file to the `__all__` list like so:
+4) Now that you have created your feature file, open the `__init__.py` file in the `/features` folder and add the name of your file to the `__all__` list like so:
    ```python
    __all__ = [
         'hello_world'
     ]
    ```
 5) When you run `python main.py` from the bumblebee folder, you should see that the `intents.json` file is regenerated and the model is retrained.
-After this, when Bumblebee asks "how may I help you?" you can say any sentence similar to the sentence `patterns` you defined in your `hello_world.py` file and the action for your feature should be executed!
+Now when you say "Bumblebee" and Bumblebee asks "how may I help you?" you can say any sentence similar to the sentence `patterns` you defined in your `hello_world.py` file and the action for your feature should be executed!

 ## Features
 1) tells the time and date